Craig Wright (playwright): Pine City plays

 Wright set four plays in Pine City, Minnesota.

 Molly's Delicious, a romantic comedy, first played at the Arden Theatre Company, Philadelphia, in September 1997, directed by Aaron Posner.
 The play takes place in Pine City, Minnesota, in 1965.

 The next play set in Pine City is Orange Flower Water, described by the Chicago Sun-Times as "a brutally honest drama about marriage and infidelity."
 The play premiered at Steppenwolf Theatre Company, Chicago, from October through December 2003. and ran Off-Broadway at the Edge Theater Company in April 2005.

 It was published in August 2004.
 In 2005 it was performed at the Off-Off-Broadway Theater for the New City with a cast of Arija Bareikis, Paul Sparks, Jason Butler Harner and Pamela J. Gray, directed by Carolyn Cantor, and a 2013 production in Los Angeles was critically reviewed by Backstage.

 The Pavilion premiered Off-Broadway at Rattlestick Playwrights Theater in September 2005.
 The Pavilion was nominated for the American Theatre Critics Association Best New Play Award and a 2005–2006 Drama Desk Award for Outstanding Play and has had over 40 productions since its premiere in 2000; in the 2008 summer season it was produced at the Westport Country Playhouse.
 It was also produced for Boise Contemporary Theater's 2009/10 Season.

 Melissa Arctic is the last play of his Pine City works, and ran at the Folger Theatre, Washington, DC, in January and February 2004, with direction by Aaron Posner.

 Other plays

-Recent Tragic Events premiered at the Woolly Mammoth Theatre Company, Washington, D.C. in September 2002.
+Recent Tragic Events premiered at the Woolly Mammoth Theatre Company, Washington, D.C., in September 2002.
 The play was then produced Off-Broadway by Playwrights Horizons in September 2003.
 The play won an ATCA Best New Play Citation Award in 2002.

+Snapshot, a multi-author project from the Actors Theatre of Louisville, premiered at the 26th annual Humana Festival of New American Plays in 2002.

 Grace premiered in October 2004 at Woolly Mammoth Theatre Company in Washington, D.C.
 The play premiered on Broadway at the Cort Theatre in September 2012 (previews), officially on October 4, 2012, and features Kate Arrington, Ed Asner, Paul Rudd and Michael Shannon with direction by Dexter Bullard.

 His play The Unseen was performed at the Cherry Lane Theatre in New York in March 2009.
 Blind premiered in February 2010 at Rattlestick Playwrights Theatre in New York.
 The Gray Sisters premiered in April 2010 at Third Rail Rep in Portland, Oregon.